 We don't exactly know what happened with John.
 We're not sure if he had sex with Lenina during the mass-orgy, and for a few moments we're not even sure what happened in the big scene at all.

 Not much can happen once the protagonist has died, so we're definitely in denouement land here.
 It's kind of a weak version of this stage, but let's face it: we're all still feeling overwhelmed from that climax.

 John's feet slowly rotate in the air…

 An interpretation for this conclusion is subject to debate.
 What is going on with these hanging feet?
 Check out the imagery Huxley uses.
 The feet, he says, are like "unhurried compass needles."
 Does a compass hint at technology?
 Maybe.
 Is there something to be said about that?
 It's possible.
-You've also got the very precise listing of directions: "north, north-east, east, south-east, south, south-south-west" etc., which actually reminds us of the 33 centimeters per hour bit in Chapter One – it's the horror of scientific precision all over again.
+You've also got the very precise listing of directions: "north, north-east, east, south-east, south, south-south-west," etc., which actually reminds us of the thirty-three centimeters per hour bit in Chapter 1—it's the horror of scientific precision all over again.
 There's also a sense of rhythm here, with the feet turning one way and then the other, and rhythm is big in Brave New World.
 So while we can't say definitively what the conclusion is to Brave New World, and what the image of John's dead, hanging body has to do with it, we can at least get a sense of the larger, thematic points it addresses.